juev/awesome-stars/README.md

 - [sawhney17/logseq-schrodinger](https://github.com/sawhney17/logseq-schrodinger) –  A plugin to export pages in Logseq to Hugo.
 - [sharat87/prestige](https://github.com/sharat87/prestige) – A text-based HTTP client in the browser.
 An interface-less Postman.
 - [signalapp/Signal-Desktop](https://github.com/signalapp/Signal-Desktop) – A private messenger for Windows, macOS, and Linux.
-- [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) – The knowledge tinkerer's notebook
+- [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) – An open source personal productivity platform built on Markdown, turbo charged with the scripting power of Lua
 - [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) – A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.
 - [slidevjs/slidev](https://github.com/slidevjs/slidev) – Presentation Slides for Developers
-- [sourcebot-dev/sourcebot](https://github.com/sourcebot-dev/sourcebot) – Blazingly fast code search 🏎️  Deployed as a single Docker image 📦 Search million+ lines of code in your GitHub, GitLab, Gitea, and Gerrit repositories 🪄 MIT licensed ✅
+- [sourcebot-dev/sourcebot](https://github.com/sourcebot-dev/sourcebot) – The open source Sourcegraph alternative.
+Sourcebot gives you a powerful interface to search though all your repos and branches across multiple code hosts.
 - [spacebarchat/server](https://github.com/spacebarchat/server) – Spacebar server - A reimplementation of the Discord.com backend, built with Typescript and love
 - [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) – Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
 - [sst/sst](https://github.com/sst/sst) – Build full-stack apps on your own infrastructure.